Challenger 2: Challenger 2 contest

 As Challenger production ramped up the government was interested in marketing it to its traditional customers like Jordan.
 To improve its sales prospects, the tank was entered in the 1987 running of the Canadian Army Trophy for tank performance, which had historically been won many times by British Army or Canadian Army units in British tanks.
 In this run, however, the Challenger performed very poorly, with its units ending up at the bottom of the rankings.
-While this performance was dismissed by the Ministry of Defense, including in comments in the House of Commons, it was a serious blow to its sales prospects.
+While this performance was dismissed by the Ministry of Defence, including in comments in the House of Commons, it was a serious blow to its sales prospects.
 It also proved only marginally more reliable than the Chieftain, which was considered unreliable and a maintenance problem in the field, and the lack of significant improvement was much to the annoyance of the British Army.

 Vickers began considering improvements under the Improved Challenger name in November 1986.
 They presented their work to the Ministry of Defence (MoD) in March 1987.
 In February 1988, the MoD issued Staff Requirement 4026, or the Chieftain Replacement Programme, which called for a new design to replace those Chieftains still in service.
 This program compared the American Abrams (as the XM1 was now known), French Leclerc and German Leopard 2, as well as Vickers's Improved Challenger.
 Initial studies by the British Army invariably selected the Leopard 2, which was protected as well as Challenger but had much better mobility and used the smoothbore 120 mm gun that would give it commonality with other NATO forces.
 The second choice was the Abrams, in second due largely to concerns with its fuel use.

 After some supportive lobbying by Baron Young, the Thatcher government chose to proceed with the Vickers entry in December 1988, giving it the official name Challenger 2.

 Prototypes

 Vickers received a £90 million contract for a demonstrator vehicle to be delivered by September 1990.
-Part of this proof-of-concept phase was the demonstration that a depleted uranium projectile and more powerful gunpowder charge could be developed for the updated "CHARM" 120 mm gun developed at Royal Ordinance, which would give it capability against the latest Soviet designs.
+Part of this proof-of-concept phase was the demonstration that a depleted uranium projectile and more powerful gunpowder charge could be developed for the updated "CHARM" 120 mm gun developed at Royal Ordnance, which would give it capability against the latest Soviet designs.
 The demonstration phase had three milestones for progress, with dates of September 1989, March 1990, and September 1990.
 At the last of these milestones, Vickers was to have met 11 key criteria for the tank's design.

 The demonstration phase was generally successful; the major design was completed by August 1989, and production of a series of nine prototypes began.
-These were largely complete August 1990, and the program as a whole considered successfully completed on time in September.
-By this point, the Gulf War had started and Challenger 1 was sent to Iraq, where it performed far better than its initial showing would suggest, including performing several very long range kills against Iraqi armor, including one at over 5 km range.
+These were largely complete August 1990, and the programme as a whole considered successfully completed on time in September.
+By this point, the Gulf War had started and Challenger 1 was sent to Iraq, where it performed far better than its initial showing would suggest, including performing several very long range kills against Iraqi armour, including one at over 5 km range.
 This performance bolstered the MoD's confidence in British armour.